StevenBlack/vocab/README.md

 ### cajole
-To coax or encourage, usually to get someone to do something she doesn't want to do but that's good for her, such as take her medicine or get some rest.
+To coax or encourage, usually to get someone to do something she doesn't want to do.

 ### callow